Coronavirus - attending to tribunal business

-There is a number of tribunals in Scotland that deal with a range of matters that require forums, outside of the civil court structure, to investigate and deal with peoples’ rights.
+There are a number of tribunals in Scotland that deal with a range of matters that require forums, outside of the civil court structure, to investigate and deal with peoples’ rights.
 This page is about the tribunals that cover hearings and appeals in certain areas of law that are devolved to the Scottish Parliament.

 In Scotland there are currently three different types of tribunals:

 - Those that deal with devolved issues and have specific Scottish jurisdiction and structures and supported administratively by the Scottish Courts and Tribunals Service (such as the Mental Health Tribunal for Scotland)

 - tribunals that deal with reserved issues and have GB‐wide jurisdiction and structures (such as the Social Entitlement Chamber of the First‐tier tribunal which deals with appeals relating to Social Security and Child Support).

 The transfer of tribunals in Scotland to the new Scottish Tribunals structure is underway.
 It will not be complete for some years but starts for some tribunals from 1 December 2016.